sandeep194920/MERN_Projects/README.md

 - `auth0 wrapper gotchas`
 - `auth0 social links login gotchas`
 - `replace render prop with Navigate in react-router-6`
+- `netlify build - not building locally like other projects - so this is second way`

 ## Handy Tools